frictionlessdata/datapackage-js/README.md

 #### `async package.save(target)`

-> For now only descriptor will be saved.

 Save data package to target destination.
+If target path has a  zip file extension the package will be zipped and saved entirely.
+If it has a json file extension only the descriptor will be saved.

 - `target (String)` - path where to save a data package
 - `(errors.DataPackageError)` - raises error if something goes wrong